Automated accessibility testing

 Step 2

-Medical Mystery Club website, outside of the iframe.
+Medical Mystery Club website.

-We have built a demo in CodePen.
+We built a demo in CodePen.
 View it in debug mode to proceed with the next tests.
 This is important, as it removes the <iframe> which surrounds the demo web page, which may interfere with some testing tools.
-Learn more about CodePen's debug mode.

 Step 3

 Open Chrome DevTools and navigate to the Lighthouse tab.
-Uncheck all of the category options except for "Accessibility."
+Clear all of the category options except for "Accessibility."
 Keep the mode as the default and choose the device type you're running the tests on.

 Medical Mystery Club website, with the Lighthouse report DevTools panel open.